George Miller (filmmaker)

-Early life
+Early life and education

-Miller was born on 3 March 1945 in Chinchilla, Queensland, to Greek immigrant parents: Jim Miller and mother Angela.
-Jim (aka Dimitrios) was born on the Greek island of Kythira, Jim's father anglicised his surname from Miliotis to Miller when he emigrated to Australia; Angela's family were Greek refugees from Anatolia, displaced by the 1923 population exchange.
-The couple married and settled in Chinchilla and had four sons: fraternal twins George and John, Chris, and Bill.
+Miller was born on 3 March 1945 in Chinchilla, Queensland, to Greek immigrant parents Jim and Angela Miller.
+Jim (aka Dimitrios) was born on the Greek island of Kythira near Mitata.
+Jim's father anglicised his surname from Miliotis to Miller when he emigrated to Australia in 1920.
+Angela's family were Greek refugees from Anatolia, displaced by the 1923 population exchange.

-George attended Ipswich Grammar School and later Sydney Boys High School, then studied medicine at the University of New South Wales with his twin brother John.
-While in his final year at medical school (1971), George and his younger brother Chris made St. Vincent's Revue Film, a one-minute short film that won them first prize in a student competition.
-In 1971, George attended a film workshop at Melbourne University where he met fellow student, Byron Kennedy, with whom he formed a lasting friendship and production partnership, until Kennedy's death.
+Miller attended Ipswich Grammar School and later Sydney Boys High School, then studied medicine at the University of New South Wales with his twin brother John.
+While in his final year at medical school (1971), he and his younger brother Chris made a one-minute short film St. Vincent's Revue Film that won the first prize in a student competition.

+In 1971, George attended a film workshop at Melbourne University where he met fellow student Byron Kennedy, with whom he formed a lasting friendship and production partnership, until Kennedy's death.
 In 1972, Miller completed his residency at Sydney's St Vincent's Hospital, spending his time off crewing on short experimental films.
 That same year, Miller and Kennedy founded Kennedy Miller Productions.
 The pair subsequently collaborated on numerous works.
 After Kennedy died in 1983, Miller kept his name in the company.
 It was later renamed Kennedy Miller Mitchell in 2009 as a way to recognise producer Doug Mitchell's role in the company.

 Career

+1971–1985: Ozploitation and Mad Max trilogy

 Miller's first work, the short film Violence in Cinema: Part 1 (1971), polarised critics, audiences and distributors so much that it was placed in the documentary category at the 1972 Sydney Film Festival due to its matter-of-fact depiction of cinematic violence.
 In 1979, Miller made his feature-length directorial debut with Mad Max.
 Based on a script written by Miller and James McCausland in 1975, the film was independently financed by Kennedy Miller Productions and went on to become an international success.
-As a result, the film spawned the Mad Max series with two further sequels starring Mel Gibson and a third starring Tom Hardy and Charlize Theron: Mad Max 2 also released as The Road Warrior (1981), Mad Max Beyond Thunderdome (1985) and Mad Max: Fury Road (2015).
+As a result, the film spawned the Mad Max series with two further sequels starring Mel Gibson: Mad Max 2 also released as The Road Warrior (1981) and Mad Max Beyond Thunderdome (1985).

 During the time between the second and third Mad Max films, Miller directed a remake of "Nightmare at 20,000 Feet" as a segment for the anthology film Twilight Zone: The Movie (1983).
+Despite not being involved or present, the infamous helicopter crash shook him, leading to a re-evaluation of the stunt-work in his future films.
 He also co-produced and co-directed many acclaimed miniseries for Australian television including The Dismissal (1983) and The Cowra Breakout (1984).